DobLIX: A Dual-Objective Learned Index for Log-Structured Merge Trees: DOBLIX DESIGN

-To better illustrate the adjustment, we consider $SST_j$ in Fig.~\ref{fig:prev-designs}, in which the model is trained on the whole SSTable indexes.
+To better illustrate the adjustment, we consider $SST_j$ in Fig.~\ref{fig:prev-designs}, in which the model is trained on the whole SST indexes.
 However, using the above adjustment, the coordination of model output for our solution (i.e., Fig.~\hyperref[fig:prev-designs]{\ref*{fig:prev-designs}d}) is transformed to the retrieved block $B_2$.

 Subsequently, \texttt{DobLIX} performs a binary search within the specified model error range $E_{P_L^j}$ on $M_{adj}(.)$.
-This error range can be less than the maximum error $E$ if a spline in the PLA method reaches the maximum block size $B_{max}$.
+This error range can be less than the maximum error $E$ if a spline in the PLA method reaches the maximum block size $b_{max}$.
 In such cases, \texttt{DobLIX} calculates the spline error and incorporates it into the model, transmitting this information to the last-mile search process to streamline the number of key comparisons.

 { \textbf{Optimizing String Comparison.}} \texttt{DobLIX} further optimizes the comparisons by avoiding full key comparisons. \texttt{DobLIX} provides the node level where the key is found in its string-LI structure.
 This level in the tree indicates the common prefix string, $P_L^j$, in the key (Fig.~\ref{fig:last-mile-optimization}).
 Then \texttt{DobLIX} can ignore this common prefix, as all keys within the retrieved block share the same prefix.
 Additionally, \texttt{DobLIX} only compares string keys up to their $K$ bytes, ensuring that the key can be identified by comparing only the $K$ byte following the prefix within the error range.
-Given that $K$ generally consists of $8$ or $16$ bytes as explained in \S~\ref{sec:li-on-strings} for shifts from demanding string comparisons to numerical comparisons.
+Given that $K$ generally consists of $8$ or $16$ bytes as explained in \S\ref{sec:li-on-strings} for shifts from demanding string comparisons to numerical comparisons.
+We perform an ablation study to analyze the impact of these optimization on \texttt{DobLIX} performance in \S\ref{sec:eval:ablation}.